jestjs/jest/website/versioned_docs/version-27.x/ECMAScriptModules.md

 // etc.
 ```

+## Module mocking in ESM

-Additionally, since ESM evaluates static `import` statements before looking at the code, hoisting on `jest.mock` calls that happens in CJS modules won't work in ESM.
+Since ESM evaluates static `import` statements before looking at the code, hoisting on `jest.mock` calls that happens in CJS modules won't work in ESM.
 To `mock` modules in ESM, you need to use `require` or dynamic `import()` after `jest.mock` calls to load the mocked modules, same applies to modules which have to load the mocked modules.

 ESM module mocking is supported through `jest.unstable_mockModule`.
 As the name suggest works are in progress, please follow [this issue](https://github.com/facebook/jest/issues/10025) for updates.